tolnabert/solar-watch/README.md

 ### Project Setup

-You need to configure several environment variables, see below:
+You need to configure environment variables, for that I noted the necessary ones see below:

 - DB_NAME: The name of the PostgreSQL database.